Authentic Venice Evening Food Tour in Cannaregio

-Looking for the best food tour in Venice?
-With a friendly, English-speaking guide by your side, visit some of our favorite bacari wine bars to sample assorted small dishes called cicchetti.
-Plus, take a gondola ride and enjoy a delicious lunch.
+Spend your evening exploring Venice’s cuisine.
+With a friendly, English-speaking guide by your side, visit our favorite bacari wine bars to sample assorted small dishes called cicchetti.
+You will then sit down for a Venetian dinner to remember.

 - Local Venetian Life